codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 codefresh create cluster --kube-context <CONTEXT_NAME> --namespace <NAMESPACE> --serviceaccount <SERVICE_ACCOUNT> --behind-firewall
 ```
 See the [connecting a cluster]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) page for more details on adding cluster.

+## Troubleshooting

+- **Problem:** You receive an error regarding the provided token or CLI context used for this installation might not have enough permissions.
+- **Solution:** Make sure when you generate the token used to authenticate with the CLI, you generate it with *all scopes*.

+- **Problem:** the cluster does not meet the minimum requirements (Kubernetes 1.10+, required memory/CPU on at least one single node, service account to create ClusterRoleBinding).
+- **Solution:** install on a different cluster

+- **Problem:** Node process crashes during the installation or installation gets stuck on “Executing pipeline.“
+- **Solution:** Try to run the `codefresh unner init` command from a different terminal window or restart your machine and try again.

+- **Problem:** Builds will not run.
+- **Solution:** Check:
+  - That there is only one Codefresh Runner per Kubernetes namespace
+  - That you selected the correct runtime for the pipeline
+  - The CPU/Memory specification in the pipeline settings

 ## What to read next